apache/druid/docs/content/ZooKeeper.md

 ZooKeeper paths are set via the `runtime.properties` configuration file.
 Druid will automatically create paths that do not exist, so typos in config files is a very easy way to become split-brained.

-There is a prefix path that is required and can be used as the only (well, kinda, see the note below) path-related zookeeper configuration parameter (everything else will be a default based on the prefix):
+There is a prefix path that is required and can be used as the only (well, kinda, see the note below) path-related zookeeper configuration parameter (everything else will be a doc_page based on the prefix):

     druid.zk.paths.base

-You can also override each individual path (defaults are shown below):
+You can also override each individual path (doc_pages are shown below):

     druid.zk.paths.propertiesPath=${druid.zk.paths.base}/properties
     druid.zk.paths.announcementsPath=${druid.zk.paths.base}/announcements